-Spiritual coaches work to address covid-19, other health disparities
+Peer coaches work to address covid-19, other health disparities in Baltimore

 She said people who are healthier have a better chance of weathering the coronavirus or avoiding it altogether — as well as other diseases that the Baltimore Health Department has said produces a 20-year gap in life expectancy between the city’s most well-off and worse-off neighborhoods.

-Scott said her faith led her to help organize the program, though the coaches and those they coach do not have to be Episcopalian or any religion.
+Scott said her faith led her to help organize the program, though the coaches and those they coach do not have to be Episcopalian or subscribe to any religion.

 Peer coaching isn’t a new idea, she and others in the program say.
-This program follows others in Baltimore that have had some success tackling the intractable health problems of violence and overdose deaths.
+This effort follows others in Baltimore that have had some success tackling the intractable health problems of violence and overdose deaths.

 Public health officials have turned increasingly to the faith community, with deep connections in Baltimore neighborhoods, to get residents such things as regular blood pressure checks, fresh food or health insurance.